mlochbaum/BQN/doc/fromJ.md

 BQN uses the [based array model](based.md), which is fundamentally different from J's flat array model.
 BQN uses non-array values such as characters and numbers, called "atoms", while in J every noun is an array.
 A BQN array can contain any values in any mixture, while a J array must be uniformly numbers, characters, or boxes (BQN doesn't use boxes).

 The J terms "atom" and "element" are used to mean different things by different authors.
-In BQN, an atom or rank-0 array is called a "unit", and the values contained in an array—which may or may not be arrays—are called "elements".
+In BQN, a rank-0 array or atom is called a "unit", and the values contained in an array—which may or may not be arrays—are called "elements".
 Each element is contained in a 0-cell, or rank-0 subarray.
 BQN uses the term "major cell" for what J calls an "item" of an array: a cell with rank one less than that array.
 BQN shares the terms "list" and "table" for rank-1 and rank-2 arrays with J.

 BQN uses "[depth](depth.md)" rather than "boxing level".
 BQN gives atoms depth 0, so that the depth of a BQN array is one higher than the boxing level of the corresponding J array.

 ### Roles

-In J, the part of speech is an inherent property of a value, while in BQN it is determined by how the value is used in a particular expression, and can be different from the value's type.
+In J, the part of speech is an inherent property of a value, while in BQN it's determined by how the value is used in a particular expression, and can be different from the value's type.
 See [context-free grammar](context.md).

 | J part of speech    | BQN role   |
 |---------------------|------------|